GroGz/udemy-react-guide/Enviroment&Config.md

 React doesn't need node.js to be executed because it's executed at browsers, but we have some configurations and tools for development that needs node.js

-create-react-app+ is a development tool used to to create a development preview server, transformation and optimizations for production deployment and needs node to to initialize
+create-react-app+ is a development tool used to to create a development preview server, transformation and optimizations for production deployment, and needs it node to initialize

 <https://github.com/facebook/create-react-app+>